ballotiq/deck-checker/README.md

 for b=1:length(test_deck)
     println("\tBallot ",b,": ", test_deck[b])
 end

+# If n is greater than 0, then there exists a
+# swap that is not detected by the test deck
+#
+# In this example, n is equal to 2, which
+# means that the swap found by the `FindSwap` function
+# involves swapping two candidates.

 println("Minimal swap: n = ",n)

+# Show the swap found by the `FindSwap` function.
 for i=1:5
     println("\tCandidate ", i, " receives votes from target ", p[i])
 end

 ###############################################
-# If n is greater than 0, then there exists a
-# swap that is not detected by the test deck
-#
-# In the above example, n should be equal to 2, which
-# means that the swap found by the `FindSwap` function
-# involves swapping two candidates.
 #
 # The swap found by the `FindSwap` function is
 # encoded in the variable `p`.
 Specifically,